-In the event of an accident involving a child, the reporting and recording procedure as detailed on the attached flowchart must be adhered to.
+In the event of an accident involving a child, the reporting and recording procedure must be adhered to.
 In addition, and in all cases, even for minor accidents, the school office must be notified.
 A report must be made in the Pupil Accident Injury Records chart, which is kept in the school office, and an Accident Notification form sent home.
 A copy of the Accident Notification is kept in the school office.